yetson0/digital-cv/index.md

 ---
 ## Professional summary

 *Successful Leader and Team Player with experience in development, production and technical management is looking for immersive Tech and Gamedev opportunities.
 Has been delivering multidisciplinary services to international and domestic businesses.
-Proficient in lead, teamwork.
-Open minded to further develop IT skills based on already possessed talents.*
+Proficient in lead, teamwork, open minded to develop further IT skills based on already possessed talents.*

 ## Skills